-The host asked Ellen whether she had seen Food Inc. in which her response was, “Oh yeah, but it’s like a disney movie compared to Earthlings”.
+The host asked Ellen whether she had seen Food Inc. in which her response was, “Oh yeah, but it’s like a Disney movie compared to EARTHLINGS.”

 Taking the first step

 Unfortunately, we can’t say the same thing about animals.
 These are helpless beings who are being treated like slaves as we use them for our own human needs.
 And unlike humans, they don’t have a voice or the intelligence to fight for themselves.

 But if you’re sitting on your ass and buying meat and dairy because it’s convenient (when we have a ton of alternative options), that’s not cool.
 At the end of the day, as much grief as we give these large food corporations, they are hustling to meet the demands of the consumer.
-Which means slaughtering billions of animals to meet the demands of us.
+Which means slaughtering billions of animals to meet the needs of us.
 Simple economics.

 After some time, things get much easier.
 You start finding places to eat out, you learn how to inspire others through actions, not through preachy words, you find even more beauty in whole plant-based foods, and you start naturally connecting with others who share the same passion.

 Overall, it’s been a great experience.
-It feels good to know you can eat amazing healthy food without compromising the livelyhood of the animals in our world.
+It feels good to know you can eat amazing healthy food without compromising the livelihood of the animals in our world.
 So far, we wouldn’t change a thing.